PhysioLabXR/PhysioLabXR-Community/paper/paper.md

-*PhysioLabXR* is a Python-based open-source software platform for developing experiments for neuroscience and human–computer interaction (HCI) that involve real-time and multi-modal physiological data processing and interactive interfaces. *PhysioLabXR* provides native support for data sources such as electrophysiological sensors (e.g., EEG, EMG, and EOG), fNIRS, eye trackers, cameras, microphones, and screen capture, and implements the popular data transfer protocols Lab Streaming Layer (LSL) [@kothe2014labstreaminglayer] and ZeroMQ (ZMQ) [@zeromq].
+*PhysioLabXR* is a Python-based open-source software platform for developing experiments for neuroscience and human–computer interaction (HCI) that involve real-time and multi-modal physiological data processing and interactive interfaces. *PhysioLabXR* provides native support for data sources such as electrophysiological sensors (e.g., EEG, EMG, and EOG), fNIRS, eye trackers, cameras, microphones, and screen capture, and implements the popular data transfer protocols Lab Streaming Layer [LSL\; @kothe2014labstreaminglayer] and ZeroMQ [ZMQ\; @zeromq].
 It features multi-stream visualization methods, real-time digital signal processing (DSP) modules, support for recording and replay experiments, and a Python-based scripting interface for creating custom pipelines.

 *PhysioLabXR* has an architecture optimized through concurrency and parallelism to ensure efficient performance.
 We provide a set of detailed tutorials covering all features and example applications, such as a P300 speller with a Unity frontend [@Unity] and a mental arithmetic experiment interfacing with PsychoPy [@peirce2007psychopy].
 An accompanying set of benchmarks demonstrates the ability of *PhysioLabXR* to handle high-throughput and multi-stream data reliably and efficiently.
-Published use cases show its versatility for VR and screen-based experiments [@lapborisuth2023pupil] [@koorathota2023multimodal] and sensor fusion studies  [@wei2022indexpen] [^1].
+Published use cases show its versatility for VR and screen-based experiments [@lapborisuth2023pupil; @koorathota2023multimodal] and sensor fusion studies  [@wei2022indexpen] [^1].
 <!--
 The software reduces research cycle overhead and provides researchers with complete flexibility to build customized systems.
 It represents an extensible framework to tackle the complexity of modern experiments at the intersection